Jump To Topic:

 Yes.
 Retiree health plans are generally minimum essential coverage.
 Get more information.

 - I have purchased private health insurance through the Connect for Health Colorado marketplace.
 Who do I contact to find out more information about my benefits and premiums?

 You should contact your insurance carrier directly for information on your plan’s specific benefits and covered services.
 Your insurance carrier can also tell you when your premium payments are due.
-Get contact information for insurance carriers that sell plans on the Connect for Health Colorado marketplace.

 - If I receive my coverage from my spouse’s employer, will I have minimum essential coverage?

 Yes.
 Employer-sponsored coverage is generally minimum essential coverage.
 If an employee enrolls in employer-sponsored coverage that provides minimum value for himself and his family, the employee and all of the covered family members have minimum essential coverage.
 For more information click here.